How You Can Help Prevent Data Leaks

 - Integration.
 All system components must interact with each other and be managed from a single control center.
 In case it’s a holding company or a company with several branches, it’s important to set up the management of data systems from the head company;

 - Duplication.
-All of the most important blocks and communication systems should be duplicated so that in the case of a breakdown or failure of one of the protection links, it’s replaced by the other.
+All of the most important blocks and communication systems should be backed up with a proper VM backup solution so that in the case of a breakdown or failure of one of the protection links, it’s replaced by the other.

 It is not always necessary to build such a level of systems for small trading companies, for large companies, however, especially those cooperating with a state customer, it’s a vital necessity.

 The head of the company as well as one of the deputies, responsible for the security service, shall be liable for the observance of administrative and organizational measures.
 Almost 70% of the total amount of information security depends on administrative-technical measures.